 - Clutter — Most falls happen at home.
 Rugs or objects in your way can be problematic.
 Remove clutter, fix steps that are uneven and make sure there is adequate lighting throughout your home.

 - Physical support — If you don’t already have them, install grab bars and handrails in the bathroom and on stairways.
 Use a cane, walker, crutches or anything else that will help make walking easier.

 - Hearing and vision — Get your vision and hearing checked regularly.
 Problems with hearing or sight can throw off your balance and coordination.
 Ask your doctor if you could benefit from some vision or hearing aids.

 “Falls are more common than many people think, and all of us are susceptible,” said Metcalf.
 “So be aware of risks from your medications, stay active, clear your home of trip hazards and talk to your doctor about strategies you could try to avoid a potentially devastating fall.”

-Hidden Meadows on the Ridge is a senior care community in Upper Bucks' County, less than 30 miles north of Philadelphia.
+Hidden Meadows on the Ridge is a senior care community in Upper Bucks County, less than 30 miles north of Philadelphia.
 With 54 private and shared living studies, Hidden Meadows on the Ridge provides a peaceful setting where seniors can maintain their independence while having access to professional personalized services and nursing care.
-Hidden Meadows on the Ridge is a pet friendly community.
-The Laurels, our newly designed memory care residence, offers 48 private or shared rooms.
-Tucked in the beautiful, serene Bucks County countryside, Hidden Meadows on the Ridge understands and addresses seniors’ concerns of preserving their independence while maintaining their physical health and safety, and mental health and providing peace of mind for family members and caregivers.
-See http://www.hiddenmeadowsontheridge.com/
+Hidden Meadows on the Ridge is a pet-friendly community.
+The Laurels, our newly-designed memory care residence, offers 48 private and shared rooms.
+Tucked in the beautiful, serene, Bucks County countryside, Hidden Meadows on the Ridge understands and addresses seniors’ concerns of preserving their independence while maintaining their physical health and safety, their mental health, and providing peace of mind for family members and caregivers.
+See http://www.hiddenmeadowsontheridge.com/.